 It is used to a greater degree than AC.
-Nearly any soldering process is based upon this direct electric flow.
-The key weld processes which use direct voltage are stick welding and MIG welding.
+Nearly all soldering processes are based on this direct electric flow.
+The key welding processes which use direct voltage are stick welding and MIG welding.

 In stick weld applications, direct voltage is also applied.
-This means that it is adopted in weld applications including overhead or vertical weld.
-Direct flow is often used because AC is not suitable for finer metals weld.
+This means that it is excellent for weld applications including overhead or vertical weld.
+Direct flow is often used because AC is not as suitable for finer metals weld.

-While AC is used particularly when cutting aluminum for TIG cutting applications, DC is used for TIG stainless steel welding.
+While AC is used particularly when cutting aluminium for TIG cutting applications, DC is used for TIG stainless steel welding.
 In single carbon brazing, DC is also used.

-- This produces a cleaner solder and spreads very little.
+- This produces a cleaner and smoother weld

-- It does not work well for the heat of high intensity.
+- It does not work well when high intensity heat is required